The Null and Drop Values¶

 serialized = schema.serialize({'name':'Fred', 'age':20})

-Even though we did not include the hair_color
+Even though we did not include the hair_color attribute in the

-appstruct we fed to serialize
+appstruct we fed to serialize, the value of serialized above

-will be {'name':'Fred, 'age':'20', 'hair_color':'brown'}
+will be {'name':'Fred, 'age':'20', 'hair_color':'brown'}.
+This is

-was provided during schema
+because a default value of brown was provided during schema

-node construction for hair_color
+node construction for hair_color.

 The same outcome would have been true had we fed the schema a mapping

-for serialization which had the colander.null
+for serialization which had the colander.null sentinel as the

-hair_color
+hair_color value:

 import colander